kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 - Kill both droids in the basement
 - Solve the floor puzzle with [an H shape](https://i.imgur.com/CF497Fm.png)
 - Talk to basement computer: 1,1,1,2,1,2
-- Return to main floor and activate Solo Mode
+- [Save Teleport](<../Techniques/Save Teleporting>) to return to the main floor
+- Activate Solo Mode
-- As MC, run up the ramp and out of the room with the droids
+- As MC, [Save Teleport](<../Techniques/Save Teleporting>) up the ramp and out of the room with the droids
 - Swap party members twice
 - [GP Warp](<../Techniques/GP Warp#buffered-gp-warps>) to warp MC to Temple Summit
   - This warp is much easier if you disable V-Sync first
-  - Alternately, go back to the entrance and open the Massive Door
+  - Alternately, [Save Teleport](<../Techniques/Save Teleporting>) back to the entrance and open the Massive Door
 - Enter Temple Summit
+  - *Force: Cast Force Resistance before entering*
 - Talk to and defeat Darth Waifu
 - Choose to remain true to the light
   - This is required, as the Dark Side ending does not complete the “Juhani” quest